 Naming someone as the second owner or beneficiary doesn’t affect their annual purchase limit.
 They can still buy $10,000 in their own account.
 Being named as the second owner or beneficiary on someone else’s I Bonds doesn’t affect your annual purchase limit.
 You can still buy $10,000 in your account.

 After you die, your second owners and/or beneficiaries need to contact TreasuryDirect by phone or email, effectively saying:

 The owner of this account died.
 I’m the [second owner or beneficiary] of some bonds in the account.
-Please give those bonds to me.
+Please transfer those bonds to my account.

 If your beneficiary has their own TreasuryDirect account, you can let the beneficiary see which I Bonds they’re a beneficiary of by granting them View rights on those I Bonds.
-The process to grant View rights to the beneficiary is the same as the process to grant Transact rights to the second owner, as I showed in the previous post.
+The process to grant View rights to the beneficiary is the same as the process to grant Transact rights to the second owner, as I showed in How To Grant Transact Right on I Bonds to the Second Owner.
 You also have to do it bond by bond.

-After your second owner or beneficiary inherits your I Bonds, they can name a second owner or beneficiary again on those inherited I Bonds.
+After your second owner or beneficiary inherits your I Bonds, they can name their own second owner or beneficiary on those inherited I Bonds.